andreadelrio/dog-sitting/README.md

 ### Ruby on Rails dog boarding application

 This is an application where dog sitters create profiles.
-Dog owners can the browse through the dog sitters profile an book a date with them.
+Dog owners can then browse through the dog sitters profile an book a date with them.

 ```
 $ git clone https://github.com/andreadelrio/dog-sitting.git